 Your business structure determines so many things: how you’re taxed, what your liabilities are, and even the forms you fill out at tax time.

 Each set-up has its pros and cons.
-In case you’re still in the planning stages of your online business venture and unsure about which business structure makes the most sense, an expert from TurboTax can point you in the right direction.
+In case you’re still in the planning stages of your online business venture and unsure about which business structure makes the most sense, TurboTax can guide you.

 What if I sell in Canada and also internationally?